Still Not Sure If Hairy Tales Can Help You?

 In dog cognition, punishment is known as something you add to take away unwanted behaviours.
 I prefer the word “correction” or “interruption”.
 Sometimes, this correction can be as simple as asking the dog to sit.
 Dogs need to understand when they are doing something unacceptable, equally as much as they need to know when they are doing something good.
 That being said, I will not use any techniques that are based on fear or intimidation.

-My methods are based on building a relationship of trust and respect between you and your dog, as well as improving communication between the two of you.
-Without developing that special relationship using the methods I teach you, the training will not be effective.
-The only training I will do for you, is to prepare your dog for behaving with a dog walker.
-See my list of services for more information on my dog walk-training.
+Kristina’s methods are based on building a relationship of trust and respect between you and your dog, as well as improving communication between the two of you.
+Without developing that special relationship using the methods she teaches you, the training will not be effective.
+The only training she will do for you, is to prepare your dog for behaving with a dog walker.
+See our list of services for more information on our dog walk-training.

-Yes, I offer in-person sessions both at my training studio and at your home, or where training is needed.
-Click here to book now.
+Yes, we offer in-person sessions both at our training studio and at your home, or where training is needed.
+Book a session here.

-I am currently offering web sessions via Zoom.
+I am currently offering web sessions via GoogleMeet.
 These sessions are just as effective as an in person session, unless you are experiencing behavioural issues with your dog that you are physically having trouble dealing with.
 If you are having trouble controlling your dog, this is when an in person session becomes necessary.
-Click here to book now.
+Book an online session now.

 Unfortunately, I am not currently offering boarding.
 I can however recommend some great places and people you can trust, and will take great care of your dog.
 E-mail me and I can send them to you.